SixLabors/docs/articles/imagesharp/qoi.md

 - You need richer metadata or more mature ecosystem support.

 For wider compatibility, [PNG](png.md) and [WebP](webp.md) are usually better starting points.

+## Practical Guidance

+- Use QOI in controlled pipelines where both producer and consumer agree on the format.
+- Prefer PNG or WebP when files need to be opened broadly by browsers, design tools, or operating systems.
+- Treat QOI as an interchange or internal-storage choice, not a general publishing format.
+- Test size and speed against representative data; simple formats are not automatically smaller for every image.